-We spent our last few days in Peru having a wonderful time just as old friends, and a couple of days back home dividing up our things, which was a nice time too.
+We spent our last few days in Peru having a wonderful time just as old friends, and a couple of days back home dividing up our things.

 We started working from home together about 3 1/2 years ago, and with spending so much time together working, our relationship has gradually been moving a little more towards a business relationship.